MicrosoftDocs/windows-dev-docs/windows-apps-src/style/reveal.md

 ---
 author: mijacobs
-description: Reveal is a new interaction model that helps add more focus and delight to your application.
+description: Reveal is a lighting effect that helps bring depth and focus to your app's interactive elements.
-title: Reveal
+title: Reveal highlight
 template: detail.hbs
 ms.author: mijacobs
 ms.date: 08/9/2017